loveencounterflow/diatribe/README.md

 however; also, it's frequently not so much the functionality of user interaction *as such* that we want to test, that is, we can quickly convince ourselves that our chosen CLI dialog tool reacts correctly to, say, pressing <kbd>arrow-up</kbd> and <kbd>arrow-down</kbd> or that it accepts user text inputs and so on.

-Rather, we want to guide our program to walk down each possible control flow path and assert that side effects such as creation of folders and so on has been successfully performed.
+Rather, we want to guide our program to walk down each possible control flow path and assert that side effects (such as creation of folders and so on) have been successfully performed.
 What is needed, therefore, is a way to run our program along a prescribed path with fidelity but without halting to wait for user interaction, and this is what Diatribe enables.

 Diatribe offers two classes, `Interactive_dialog` and `Programmatic_dialog` that are expected to be used, in